Handbook & Supply Lists

-- Bus tickets will be issued for inappropriate behavior and will be handled by the Principal or Behavior Intervention Teachers.
+- Bus tickets will be issued for inappropriate behavior and will be handled by the Principal or Behavior Intervention Teacher.

 Inappropriate behavior on the bus could result in the loss of the opportunity to ride the bus.
-For further details, see the 2020 - 2021 District Elementary Parent Handbook.
+For further details see the 2022 - 2023 District Elementary Parent Handbook.

 Students Riding Bicycles to School: Bicycles may be ridden to school and parked in the bike racks.
 They may not be chained to trees or other items.
 Bicycles must be walked on the school sidewalk areas and walked across streets.

-Students Being Dropped Off at School: Please DO NOT drop your student off prior to 9:20 a.m.
-Beginning at 9:20 a.m., students will be allowed to exit their vehicles and proceed directly into the building, while maintaining a social distance.
+Students Being Dropped Off at School: DO NOT drop your students off and leave prior to 9:20.
+Beginning at 9:20, students will be allowed to exit their vehicles and proceed directly into the building, while maintaining a social distance.
 (See map on next page) If your child eats breakfast at school, they should go directly to the cafeteria.
-If not, students should go directly to their classrooms.
+If not, students should go directly to their classroom.

 For the safety of all students, parents will not be able to escort their student to the classroom in the mornings.
 Children need to say goodbye to their parent/guardian at the entry door and proceed to their classroom on their own.

 Students Being Picked Up from School: If your child will be picked up from school regularly a note from home stating that arrangement is required at the beginning of the school year.
 Calls only need to be made to the school if that is not happening on a specific day.

 If your student is a bus rider and needs to ride home with a parent, a note or phone call to the office is required.
 The office must receive this call before 3:00 p.m.
-These requests will be documented and delivered to the classrooms at 3:30 every day.
+These requests will be documented and delivered to the classrooms at 3:30 p.m. everyday.